-The shaman moves between realities, engaging in mythic feats, a middleman between ordinary and non-ordinary realities.
+It is the shaman who moves between realities, engaging in mythic feats.
+They are the middleman between ordinary and non-ordinary realities.
 Do you know one?
 Could you become one?

 If you are curious about this path, you are not alone.
 The quest is a part of human nature because we are all explorers on a spiritual quest!
 This quest involves exploring both the outer world of the environment and the inner world, the spirit world of consciousness.
 Over the eons, the practices evolved, creating a large body of knowledge.
 These trial-and-error activities would become the scientific process.

 The shaman is also a “power-broker” in the sense of manipulating spiritual power to help people, to put them into a healthy equilibrium. — Michael Harner

 Some inherit the gifts of a specific shamanic specialty.
 Indigenous cultures can identify people with these gifts early in life.
 Therefore, the gifted can receive the mentoring/training they need for their gifts to mature.
 But this is not the case in the modern world.
 Unfortunately, modern culture often mistakes gifted individuals as mentally ill.
 Our progressive modern paradigm does not have room for those who see beyond the spirit world.

 As you can imagine, this not a universal assessment of the Shaman.
 Persecution still exists primarily from Western organized religion.
 These are the Abrahamic trilogy of Islam, Judaism, and Christianity (3).
 After all, any process of magic performed outside of their purview must be evil and heretical.

 Western organized religions view this ancient body of knowledge as competition, and perhaps rightfully so.
 Our Shaman, the magical athlete, operates from a wealth of practical expertise stretching back eons.
 They can often provide practical and spiritual answers and remedies that Western theology cannot.
 Many credit the first use of plants for medicinal treatments to these shamanic pioneers.